Perry Baker: 2016–2020

 Baker had a productive 2016–17 season.
 At the 2016 South Africa Sevens, in the absence of regular captain Madison Hughes, Baker was named U.S. team captain for the tournament.
 At the 2017 Singapore Sevens, Baker ran 100 meters from his own in-goal area to score a try against Wales, which was voted by World Rugby as one of the tries of the tournament; in the match against Scotland Baker beat four defenders to set up a try for Stephen Tomasin, which was also voted as one of the best tries of the 2017 Singapore Sevens tournament.
 At the 2017 Paris Sevens Baker scored another length-of-the-field try, which was voted one of the best tries of the tournament.
 Baker finished the 2016-17 World Series with 57 tries, more than any other player.
-Baker’s accomplishments were recognized by World Rugby.
+Baker's accomplishments were recognized by World Rugby.
 He was one of seven players named to the 2017 World Series Dream Team.
-He received the 2017 World Rugby Sevens Player of the Year award, beating out Fiji’s Jerry Tuwai and South Africa’s Roscko Specman.
+He received the 2017 World Rugby Sevens Player of the Year award, beating out Fiji's Jerry Tuwai and South Africa's Roscko Specman.

 Baker started slowly in the 2017–18 season, missing almost all of the first two tournaments due to a concussion.
 Baker was an important part of the U.S. victory at the 2018 USA Sevens, the team's first tournament win on home soil.
 Baker scored all of the team's three tries in the 17–12 quarterfinal win over England.
 In the semifinal against Fiji with the U.S. down 0–7 at halftime, Baker sparked the team with two second-half tries for a 19–7 comeback win.
 In the final against Argentina, Baker opened the scoring with a try en route to a 28–0 victory.
-Baker was leading all players in tries scored for the 2017–18 season before a shoulder injury cause him to miss the last few tournaments of the season.
+Baker was leading all players in tries scored for the 2017–18 season before a shoulder injury would cause him to miss the last few tournaments of the season.

-Baker had a quiet 2018-19 season, missing several tournaments due to injury.
+Baker had a quiet 2018–19 season, missing several tournaments due to injury.

 On February 29, 2020, Baker became the second USA player, after his teammate Carlin Isles, to score 200 tries.
 He completed this feat in a 33–12 victory match against Scotland during the 2019-20 World Rugby Sevens Series in Los Angeles.

-2022

-Baker represented the United States at the 2022 Rugby World Cup Sevens in Cape Town.
+2024 Summer Olympics

+At the 2024 Summer Olympics in Paris, Baker was the team's leading scorer in the group stage, led by four tries scored in a win against Uruguay national rugby sevens team that qualified the Eagles for a berth in the quarterfinals for the first time.
+Baker led all players in the Paris Olympics with six total tries and 30 points scored (tied with Fiji's Iowane Teba).

+Retirement

+Baker announced in March 2024 that he intended to retire following the 2024 Summer Olympics in Paris.

+Return from retirement

+Baker came out of retirement to play for the Kalinga Black Tigers in the Rugby Premier League.